alzearafat/mamiux/README.md

 # MamiUX - A Simple Visual A/B Testing Tool

-We use this tool internally to conduct quantitative research using visual A / B testing methods.
+We use this tool internally to conduct quantitative research using visual A / B testing method.
 This tool is not made to replace other paid tools that are more complete and sophisticated, but to help us do A / B testing quickly and easily.
 Please feel free to use and improve it!

+- Keep scrolling for `How to Setup`

 ## 0. Screenshots
 ![Screenshot 1](https://i.postimg.cc/vTYdKkr5/Web-1366-1.png)